irori/wapuro-mincho/README.md

 - `docs` : Source code of the [web site](https://irori.github.io/wapuro-mincho/).

 # Build
-Python2 needed (because some of the dependent libraries does not support Python3).

 Install the dependent libraries with `pip`, and build with `make`.

 ```